 Christ in the House of His Parents by John Everett Millais

-The portrayal of the Holy Family, in the painting, was in dramatic contrast to the usual view of Jesus and his mother, traditionally represented in Roman togas and traditional costumes.
+The portrayal of the Holy Family, in the painting, was in dramatic contrast to the general view of Jesus and his mother, traditionally represented in Roman togas and traditional costumes.
 Charles Dickens accused Millais of portraying Mary as an alcoholic who looks:

 “…so hideous in her ugliness.”

-Critics also objected to and criticised this new and unique portrayal of Jesus.
+Critics also objected to and criticized this new and unique portrayal of Jesus.
 Because of the controversy, Queen Victoria asked for the painting to be taken to Buckingham Palace so that she could view it in private.

 The controversy catapulted the previously obscure Pre-Raphaelite Brotherhood to notoriety and was a significant contributor to the debate about Realism in the arts.
 The painting’s use of symbolic realism led to a broader movement in which composition was combined with realistic detail.